 Give yourself short breaks during the day.
 Scheduled session breaks or meal breaks can be used for networking or for a few minutes to yourself.

 I also block my calendar for conference recovery time.
-As much as possible, I don’t take private client sessions on Monday; that’s a day to do solitary administrative work.
+As much as possible, I don’t take private client sessions on post-conference Monday; that’s a day to do solitary administrative work.

 Action Point: Make yourself available.